ubports/docs.ubports.com/porting/build_and_boot/H9_setup_sources.rst

 """"""""

 After completing the relevant steps above (according to your chosen, create a pull request containing your device manifest on the Halium devices repository.
 Also, create a device page on the UBports page under devices.
 You should link the manifest on Halium devices in your UBports device page.

-It is also a good idea to start a discussion on the `UBports Forum <https://forums.ubports.com/>`_ under Devices.